staturnzz/lyncis/README.md

 # Lyncis

 #### iOS 7.1.x untethered jailbreak for 32bit devices
-*iOS 7.0-7.0.6 support will be added at a later date (untether only), the "jailbreakme" will only support iOS 7.1.x*
+*iOS 7.x support will be added later (untether only), the "jailbreakme" will only support iOS 7.1.x, use at your own risk*
 </br>

 # Installing: